Basilique Notre-Dame de Bonsecours: Style

+The Anti-Catholic Englishman John Ruskin heavily criticized its highly ornate design and described the church as:

 Decoration and furnishings

 The extensive and coordinated decorations were part of a revival of religious art under the July Monarchy and include murals, sculpture, stained glass windows and liturgical furnishings.

 All the interior surfaces of the basilica are painted, as with Sainte-Chapelle.

 There are three chapels, dedicated respectively to Mary, Saint Joseph, and Saints Theresa and Joan of Arc.

 The batismal font is set in a hexagonal marble structure created in Rouen in 1891.

 The main altar is gilded bronze, made from chiseled metal to a design by Barthélemy.

 A new altar was installed in the sanctuary in April 2006 made by Dominique Kaeppelin, sculptor at the Puy-en-Velay workshop.

 The stalls were made by the Maison Kreyenbielh of Paris and installed in 1858.

 There are four confessionals, made by Père Cahier.

 The well-known glass artist Henri Gerente installed five windows in the apse in 1842.

 Two of them are still in place.

 Godefroy allowed the wealthy donors to pay for particular parts of the basilica, and to include their coat of arms and name or initials, either painted or engraved.

 Many of the windows include portraits of the donor.

 After Henri Barbet converted to Catholicism he and his wife donated two stained glass windows to the Basilique Notre-Dame de Bonsecours.

 Barbet was mayor of Rouen and a wealthy textile manufacturer.

 The front of the bell tower contains statues of the four evangelists.

 Above the gable over the central door there is a statue of the Virgin Mary donated by Elie-Anne de Montmorency-Luxembourg.

 Below this is a relief of Mary with the infant Jesus on her lap on the main tympanum flanked by two angels donated by Pascal Auguste Joseph Baudon de Mony, former Receiver-General.

 In November 1857 Aristide Cavaillé-Coll delivered a new organ for the basilica, his first important work in Rouen.

 It was inaugurated by Louis James Alfred Lefébure-Wély, the organist of La Madeleine, Paris, on 20 November 1857.

 The buffet is neo-Gothic, in polychromatic oak, built to a design by father Arthur Martin.

 In 1888–89 Cavaillé-Coll made various major improvements to the instrument, which was inaugurated on 7 November 1889 by Charles-Marie Widor of the Church of Saint-Sulpice, Paris.

 Further enhancements were made in 1928 and 1954.

 The organ was classified as a monument historique in September 1997, and in 1999–2000 was largely restored to the 1889 version while retaining the 56-note keyboards and 30-note pedal.